By: Robert H. Sheinberg, D.P.M., D.A.B.F.A.S., F.A.C.F.A.S.

 - Rest, ice and compression of the muscle.

-- Decrease in training intensity or stopping the activity if pain is moderate to severe.
+- The decrease in training intensity or stopping the activity if the pain is moderate to severe.

 - Shoe gear changes may be necessary.